 NOTE: Your hearing aid's battery will drain faster if you use the DAI functionality.

-How to connect a DAI adapter
+Connecting a DAI adapter

 - with the groove on top of the battery door. - 1.
 Align the tip of your DAI adapter 2.
 Move the adapter towards the battery door. - 3.
 Click the adapter onto the hearing aid.